jasp-stats/jaspReliability/inst/help/reliabilityUniDimBayesian.md

 ### Scale Statistics
 - Credible interval: default is 95%
 - McDonald's omega
-	- Posterior predictive check: display a graphical check for the fit of the single factor model, in other words for the unidimensionality of the data
 - Cronbach's alpha
 - Guttman's lambda 2
 - Guttman's lambda 6